 The Town restricts development (except facilities related to the public water system) from occurring within a 150-foot radius of any existing or proposed public well (Primary Protection Zone).
-No septic tanks, sanitary sewer facilities, or solid waste or disposal facilities are permitted within a 200-foot radius of any existing or proposed public well (Secondary Protection Zone).
+No septic tanks, sanitary sewer facilities, existing or proposed public well (Secondary Protection Zone).
 The Town also has established a 500-foot radius wellhead protection area within which manufacturing or light industrial uses are prohibited.
 The wellhead protection areas for the Town's potable water supply wells are shown on the Existing and Future Land Use Maps.